terhardt/Thesis-template/README.md

-The main title/cover block is set in the `title.tex` file  which is than included in the `cover.tex` and `titlepage.tex` files to make sure that the same Author and title is present on both.
+The main title/cover block is set in the `title.tex` file  which is than included in the `cover.tex` and `titlepage.tex` files to make sure that the same author and title is present on both.